harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 4
 The number of secreted proteins of confidence level 2 is:
 15
+The number of TFs/TRs of confidence level 2 is:
+0
 The number of genes of confidence level 1 is:
 0
 The number of RxLRs of confidence level 1 is: